lostjared/acidcamGL/README.md

 Note: The resolutions of video files you use with the program must be even numbered.

-Also for Live video from a Webcam or Capture Device, the best way to save the video is to use OBS.
+Also for Live video from a Webcam or Capture Device, the best way to save the video is to use OBS (Open Broadcaster Software).
 It is a free program that allows you to capture data from your desktop (running Acid Cam) and stream it online or save it to a file.
-Check it out at https://obsproject.com/
+Check it out.

 Example: